0x-mahmoud-hussien/My-CyberSecurity-Journey/README.md

 # 🛡️ Mahmoud Hussein | SOC Analyst Portfolio

+SOC Analyst focused on threat detection, incident response, and digital forensics with hands-on experience in SIEM, network analysis, and memory forensics.
 ### My Cyber Security Journey 🚀

 Welcome to my cybersecurity repository.
 This project documents my technical progress, hands-on labs, and real-world investigations in the field of Security Operations and Threat Hunting.